mautic/user-documentation/docs/contacts/manage_contacts.rst

 *Don't forget to change the scheme (http(s)) either to http or https depending what scheme you use for your Mautic.
 Also, change [example.com] to the domain where your Mautic runs.*

-The advantage of JavaScript tracking is that the tracking request which can take quite long time to load is loaded asynchronously so it doesn't slow down the tracked website.
+The advantage of JavaScript tracking is that the tracking request - which can take quite long time to load - loads asynchronously, so it doesn't slow down the tracked website.
 JavaScript also allows you to track more information automatically:

 * **Page Title** is the text written between ``</title>`` tags